fightingwalrus/iGCS/README.md

 License
 =======
-All iGCS code is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+All iDroneLink (formally iGCS) code is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
 For other code and assets, see ATTRIBUTION.md.

 The MIT License (MIT)